 (i) shows how to exploit semidefinite programming to jointly design and analyze online Frank--Wolfe-type algorithms numerically in a variety of settings,

-(ii) leverage those design techniques to propose an improved (optimized) variant of an online Frank--Wolfe algorithm along with its conceptually simple potential-based proof,
+(ii) leverages those design techniques to propose an improved (optimized) variant of an online Frank--Wolfe algorithm along with its conceptually simple potential-based proof,

-and (iii) its anytime version which benefits from similar $O(T^{3/4})$ regret rate without requiring to know the time horizon $T$ in advance.
+and (iii) extends this proof to its anytime version, which benefits from a similar $O(T^{3/4})$ regret rate without requiring knowledge of the time horizon $T$ in advance.

-We are not aware of other direct regret guarantees for anytime version of online Frank--Wolfe
+We are not aware of other direct regret guarantees for an anytime version of online Frank--Wolfe

 without using the classical doubling trick.